Monads and theories: The monad--theory correspondence in practice

-wherein $I$ has a density presentation given by all \emph{finite copowers of $1 \in \mathbb F$}; these are $I$-absolute since $K$ preserves them.
-In fact, $\mathbb F$ has, and $K$ preserves, all finite coproducts, whence there is a larger density presentations given by \emph{all finite coproducts}~in~$\mathbb{F}$. \item Examples~\ref{ex:2}\ref{item:1} yields the presheaf context below, wherein $I$ has a density presentation given by the wide pushouts $[n] \cong [1]+_{[0]}[1]+_{[0]}\ldots +_{[0]} [1]$:
+and here $I$ has a density presentation given by all \emph{finite copowers of ${1 \in \mathbb F}$}; these are $I$-absolute since $K$ preserves them.
+In fact, $\mathbb F$ has all finite coproducts and these are preserved by $K$, so that there is a larger density presentation given by \emph{all finite coproducts}~in~$\mathbb{F}$. \item Example~\ref{ex:2}\ref{item:1} yields the presheaf context below, wherein $I$ has a density presentation given by the wide pushouts $[n] \cong [1]+_{[0]}[1]+_{[0]}\ldots +_{[0]} [1]$:

 \end{enumerate} \end{Exs}